liuzhousi/FPGC4/README.md

 - Assembler updated for B322
 - Tested in hardware, simple bootloader written that copies some SPI data to SDRAM and jumps to SDRAM.
 Somehow it worked first try, which means the SPI and SDRAM timings are somewhat correct
 - Created documentation
+- Bootloader works
+- Added SNES and Keyboard back
+- Rewritten FSX2

 ### Future plans
 These are kinda ordered based on priority

-- Finish complete bootloader code (with or without splash screen)
+- Update documentation again
-- Add SNES, PS/2 and GPIO I/O back from FPGC3 to MU
+- Add GPIO I/O back to MU
-- Change Regbank to two seperate 16 bit M9K units
-- Rebuild and improve FSX
-- Add sprites
-- Add hardware scrolling
 - Add "library" support for assembler (Using include copy paste?)
+- Create a logo
+- Add boot screen animation in bootloader
 - Add mass storage (SDCARD)
 - Create a pattern and palette table generator
 - Change SPI Flash for SDCARD